de-wiring/containerspec/tests/example-tests/README.md

   Scenario: Node App Container                                  # features/container_tests.feature:27
-    When there are running containers named like 'demo_node'    # features/step_definitions/container_definitions.rb:37 And they should run on image 'node:0.10.33-slim'            # features/step_definitions/container_definitions.rb:240
+    When there are running containers named like 'demo_node'    # features/step_definitions/container_definitions.rb:37 Then they should run on image 'node:0.10.33-slim'           # features/step_definitions/container_definitions.rb:240
     And containers should expose port '8888'                    # features/step_definitions/container_definitions.rb:203
     And they should be linked to 'demo_redis' with name 'redis' # features/step_definitions/container_definitions.rb:290

   Scenario: Redis Container                              # features/container_tests.feature:33
-    When there are running containers named like 'redis' # features/step_definitions/container_definitions.rb:37 And they should run on image 'redis:2.8.12'          # features/step_definitions/container_definitions.rb:240 And containers should expose port '6379'             # features/step_definitions/container_definitions.rb:203
+    When there are running containers named like 'redis' # features/step_definitions/container_definitions.rb:37 Then they should run on image 'redis:2.8.12'         # features/step_definitions/container_definitions.rb:240 And containers should expose port '6379'             # features/step_definitions/container_definitions.rb:203

   Scenario: Security considerations for all              # features/container_tests.feature:38